Coffeehouse: Argentina

 Coffeehouses are part of the culture of Buenos Aires and the customs of its inhabitants.
 They are traditional meeting places for 'porteños' and have inspired innumerable artistic creations.
-Some notable coffeehouses include Confitería del Molino, Café Tortoni, El Gato Negro, Café La Biela.
+Some notable coffeehouses include Confitería del Molino, Café Tortoni, El Gato Negro, and Café La Biela.

 United States

 The first coffeehouse in America opened in Boston, in 1676.
 However, Americans did not start choosing coffee over tea until the Boston Tea Party and the Revolutionary War.
 After the Revolutionary War, Americans momentarily went back to drinking tea until after the War of 1812 when they began importing high-quality coffee from Latin America and expensive inferior-quality tea from American shippers instead of Great Britain.
-Whether they were drinking coffee or tea, coffeehouses served a similar purpose that they did in Great Britain as places where business was done.
+Whether they were drinking coffee or tea, coffeehouses served a similar purpose to that which they did in Great Britain, as places where business was done.
 In the 1780s, Merchant's Coffee House located on Wall Street in New York City was home to the organization of the Bank of New York and the New York Chamber of Commerce.

 Coffeehouses in the United States arose from the espresso- and pastry-centered Italian coffeehouses of the Italian American immigrant communities in the major U.S. cities, notably New York City's Little Italy and Greenwich Village, Boston's North End, and San Francisco's North Beach.
 From the late 1950s onward, coffeehouses also served as a venue for entertainment, most commonly folk performers during the American folk music revival.
 Both Greenwich Village and North Beach became major haunts of the Beats, who were highly identified with these coffeehouses.
 As the youth culture of the 1960s evolved, non-Italians consciously copied these coffeehouses.
 The political nature of much of 1960s folk music made the music a natural tie-in with coffeehouses with their association with political action.
 A number of well-known performers like Joan Baez and Bob Dylan began their careers performing in coffeehouses.
 Blues singer Lightnin' Hopkins bemoaned his woman's inattentiveness to her domestic situation due to her overindulgence in coffeehouse socializing in his 1969 song "Coffeehouse Blues".